german/redis_orm/README.md

 end

 User.create :name => "germaninthetown"

+# via dynamic finders:
 User.find_by_name "germaninthetown" # => found 1 record
 User.find_all_by_name "germaninthetown" # => array with 1 record

+# via *:conditions* hash:
+User.find(:all, :conditions => {:name => "germaninthetown"}) # => array with 1 record
+User.all(:conditions => {:name => "germaninthetown"}) # => array with 1 record
 ```

-Dynamic finders work mostly the way they do in ActiveRecord.
+Dynamic finders work mostly the way they work in ActiveRecord.
 The only difference is if you didn't specified index or compound index on the attributes you are searching on the exception will be raised.
+So you should make an initial analysis of model and determine properties that should be searchable.

 ## Options for #find/#all

-To extract all or part of the associated records you could use 4 options for now:
+To extract all or part of the associated records you could use 4 options:

 * :limit